Hyperb0rean/DaedalusDB/README.md

 1. *Nodes* are *Objects*
 2. *Relations* are *Objects*
-3. *Subgrapghs* are *Objects* (*PatternMatch* result is a Struct after contractions of all relations in subgraph that matches the pattern given)
+3. *Subgraphs* are *Objects* (*PatternMatch* result is a Struct after contractions of all relations in subgraph that matches the pattern given)

 ![adio](./tests/test_results/adio.png)